Minor Arcana

 Dig deeper with Sebastian →

-Hamaker-Zondag addresses the practical divinatory question of whether to separate or integrate Major and Minor Arcana in spreads, indicating their functional complementarity in reading practice.
+Hamaker-Zondag addresses the practical divinatory question of whether Major and Minor Arcana should be segregated or integrated in spreads, reflecting her argument that their qualitative difference carries methodological consequences.

 Hamaker-Zondag, Karen, Tarot as a Way of Life: A Jungian Approach to the Tarot, 1997supporting